OpenSourcePKG/vts/README.md

 ### Prerequisites

-- NodeJS 18
+- NodeJS 20
 - Vts is an ES module: You will need to upgrade your project configuration accordingly.
-- Typescript: Of course, you need typescript installed e.g. via `npm i --save-dev typescript`
-- TypeScript "strict" setting: Idependently from Vts you should always use the typescript setting "strict: true" or else the types are not correctly reported by typescript itself.
+- TypeScript "strict" setting: Independently of Vts you should always use the typescript setting "strict: true" or else the types are not correctly reported by typescript itself.
 Also, you will avoid many other problems and potential bugs.